NVIDIA/DALI_extra/db/MNIST/README.rst

 |License|

 This is MNIST_ dataset originaly created by Yann LeCun (Courant Institute, NYU), Corinna Cortes (Google Labs, New York) and Christopher J.C.
-Burges (Microsoft Research, Redmond) saved as JPEG files compatible with DALI file reader.
+Burges (Microsoft Research, Redmond) saved as JPEG images in LMDB format compatible with DALI file reader.

 Licence